Center for Economics and the Environment: Policy Series

 This paper identifies the trends and differences in entrepreneurship between Missouri’s metropolitan and nonmetropolitan (rural) areas to better inform policy intended to promote economic development through entrepreneurship.
 We examine three different entrepreneurship proxies across time, with a focus on how to best encourage rural entrepreneurship and its resilience going into the next business cycle.
 We also examine the geography of entrepreneurship in Missouri and highlight areas where greater entrepreneurship may offer a sustainable path to greater economic development.
 This is important for policymakers to consider, because the “entrepreneurial” businesses in rural Missouri offer communities the goods and services often associated with increases in rural quality-of-life (e.g., café, grocery store, farmers’ market) and help maintain a vibrant sense of place in rural communities.
 It is this sense of place that is essential to retain other businesses in rural communities, a phenomenon known as place-making.

 This work is licensed under a Creative Commons Attribution-NonCommercial-Share Alike 4.0 International License.

 Low, Sarah A.; Sanders, Austin; and White, Mark C., "The Future of Work in Missouri: Rural-Urban Differences in Entrepreneurship" (2020).
-Center for Economics and the Environment.
+Center for Applied Economics.
 5.